- Things to Do

 Envied by many, Flagstaff’s backyard overflows with convenient and easy access to national parks and monuments, as well as tribal parks and scenic areas, and a national recreation area with miles of shoreline.

-There are seven national parks and monuments within 10 to 80 miles.
-Explore the depths of the Grand Canyon, peer through 800 year- old pueblo windows, walk on the wild side and summit some peaks on your next adventure.
+There are eight national parks and monuments within a 2-hour drive or less.
+Explore the depths of the Grand Canyon, peer through 800 year-old pueblo windows, walk on the wild side and summit some peaks on your next adventure.

 There are a total of 17 experiences accessible within 80 miles, and an additional five captivating must-sees within 200 miles.